-The above methods prove effective on various visual QA tasks (including VQA \cite{antol_vqa_2015}, SHAPES \cite{andreas_neural_2016}, GeoQA \cite{krishnamurthy_jointly_2013}, and CLEVR \cite{johnson_clevr_2017}), most of which are based on synthetic data, though.
-Recently, more studies investigate the application of NMNs on realistic data, especially in the language-only domain. \citet{jiang_explore_2019} apply NMN to HotpotQA \cite{yang_hotpotqa_2018}, a QA dataset involving reasoning across multiple documents.
+The above methods have been demonstrated to be effective on various visual QA tasks including VQA \cite{antol_vqa_2015}, SHAPES \cite{andreas_neural_2016}, GeoQA \cite{krishnamurthy_jointly_2013}, and CLEVR \cite{johnson_clevr_2017}, most of which are based on synthetic data, though.
+More recent studies investigate the application of NMNs on realistic data, especially in the language-only domain. \citet{jiang_explore_2019} apply NMN to HotpotQA \cite{yang_hotpotqa_2018}, a multiple-document QA dataset.
 However, their model is incapable of symbolic reasoning, such as counting and sorting, so it can only solve questions with directly retrievable answers in the context.
 To address this issue, \citet{gupta_neural_2019} introduce a set of modules for each symbolic operation, e.g., \texttt{count}, \texttt{find-max-num}, \texttt{compare-num}.
 Their model is capable of answering questions involving discrete reasoning in the DROP dataset \cite{dua_drop_2019}, for example, \textit{Who kicked the longest field goal in the second quarter?}, given a long description of the match.
 See Figure~\ref{figure:gupta_nmn} for an illustration.